Hydrodynamic stability in the presence of a stochastic forcing:a case study in convection: Conclusions and stability of generic stochastically driven hydrodynamic systems

 Further considerations of the onset of convection in such stochastic settings are natural extensions of the current work.
 For instance, is there an analogue of the finite amplitude equations in this context, and if so, is their derivation and application the same or similar?
 Do coherent structures such as the roll-states present in low Rayleigh number deterministic convection exist in the stochastic setting, and if so are they defined only in a mean sense?
 If such structures exist, can similar statements be made regarding their stability, or does the stochastic nature of the problem preclude the utility of such investigations?
 Further analysis and computation is required to answer these questions, and ascertain the influence that noise can play in fully developed turbulent convection.

-The methodology developed in this article applies not only to Rayleigh-B\'enard convection under the particular constraints (stress-free boundaries etc.) considered here, but is applicable to any setting where a hydrodynamic system is driven by a stochastic forcing and a basic (time dependent) state still exists.
-In particular, we can extend this approach to convection in the presence of a stochastically forced boundary condition on the temperature and to Couette shear flow, both of which will appear in a forthcoming article.
+Finally, we note that the methodology developed in this article applies not only to Rayleigh-B\'enard convection under these constraints, but is applicable to any hydrodynamic system driven by a stochastic forcing where a basic (time dependent) state still exists.
+In particular, we can extend this approach to shear flow, particularly where there is noise present in the induced shear boundary condition, or Rayleigh-B\'enard convection when there is noise introduced through the temperature boundary condition.